Falmouth, Massachusetts: History

 Falmouth was first settled by English colonists in 1660 and was officially incorporated in 1686.
 Bartholomew Gosnold named the settlement after Falmouth, Cornwall, England, his home port.
 Early principal activities were farming, salt works, shipping, whaling, and sheep husbandry, which was very popular due to the introduction of Merino sheep and the beginnings of water-powered mills that could process the wool.
 In 1837, Falmouth averaged about 50 sheep per square mile.

+In 1779 Woods Hole was raided by British Marines and Sailors, which led to the Town militia attacking the British, and the next morning this attack led to a five hour battle, which the Militia won by creating a fort on what is now Surf Drive Beach, fending off the British landing parties.

-Falmouth saw brief action in the War of 1812, when the area around Falmouth Heights, on its southern coast, was bombarded by several British frigates and ships of the line, and Massachusetts militia hastily entrenched themselves on the beaches to repulse a possible British landing which never came.
+Falmouth also saw brief action in the War of 1812, when the area around Falmouth Heights, on its southern coast, was bombarded by several British frigates and ships of the line, and Massachusetts militia hastily entrenched themselves on the beaches to repulse a possible British landing which never came.
 By 1872, the train had come to Falmouth and Woods Hole, and some of the first summer homes were established.
 By the late 19th century, cranberries were being cultivated and strawberries were being raised for the Boston market.
 Large-scale dairying was tried in the early 20th century in interior regions.
 After the improvement in highways, and due in part to the heavy use of neighboring Camp Edwards (now part of Joint Base Cape Cod) during World War II, population growth increased significantly.
 Large homebuilding booms occurred in the 1970s, followed by others in the 1980s and 1990s.

 In the late 1800s, after railroad service was established between Boston and Cape Cod, James Madison Beebe bought over 700 acre and built Highfield Hall, which is now a museum, and much of the land is preserved as Beebe Woods.
 In 1965, Robert Manry sailed from Falmouth aboard his 13.5 ft sailboat and reached Falmouth, Great Britain, 78 days later.